ali-raheem/game_of_life/README.md

 ## Performance

-Running an 328p at (a claimed) 16Mhz a 32x32 board updates in under 10ms (mean 7ms).
+Running an 328p at (a claimed) 16Mhz a 32x32 board updates in <8ms (mean 5.5ms).
 Serial output is of course slow.

 ## Memory usage (serial and LED output disabled)